armno/webgl-101/readme.md

 $ npm install --save-dev webpack webpack-dev-server
 ```

-3. Install TypeScript loader
+3. Install TypeScript loader with sourcemaps support

 ```sh
 $ npm install --save-dev awesome-typescript-loader source-map-loader
 ```

-_or you can install everything above in 1 command._
+_or you can install everything above in a single command._

 4. Create `webpack.config.js` configuration file for webpack.